-The platforms have been extended (October 2018).
+The platforms have been extended at their northern end (October 2018).
 Platforms were extended in timber at the south end in 1878 and again during the Great War as long trains called here, many local hotels being used for convalescence.
 Due to the extensions being built on a platform these were built in timber on a metal structure, looking peculiar from below!
 These timber extensions have been removed.

 There was a goods yard on the east side of the line at the north end, opposite a pair of sidings on the west side.
 The last remaining siding on the east side was latterly reduced to a permanent way siding before removal.

 The main station building is now a bookshop.
 Pitlochry Station Bookshop